cenidetiot/ngsi-js-library/doc/ocb/docs/EntitiesFunctions.md

 ## Create Functions

 ### Create Entity
-The function for register an entity in a Orion ContextBroker instance is the `createEntity()` function.
+The function for registering an entity in a Orion ContextBroker instance is the `createEntity()` function.
 This function receives as parameter the NGSI entity.
 For example:
 ```js
 cb.createEntity({
     "id": "Room1",